 What does strike me is that the approaches tend to be what’s easy, than what’s useful.
 In particular, the term benchmark is unhelpful.
 At the end of the year, we are scratching a notch on a tree.
 Next year, we’ll compare to see if our new notch is higher or lower than the last one.
 And the difference means … what, exactly?
 If the format allows only for reporting out numbers Year X against numbers Year Y, it becomes reporting for the sake of reporting, without any value.

-And I think that can do a disservice, because people start to make comparisons solely based on apples and apples.
 There was a great example of numbers as nonsense from an analysis of two public library branches in the UK.
 Libraries A and B were going to close based on comparisons with Library C:

 - Library A is open 9 hours a week, 288 “active” borrowers, and has 3,800 annual visitors in an area of 6,786;